awaescher/ObviousAwait/README.md

     File.OpenRead("import.csv");
     File.OpenWrite("import.csv");

 `OpenRead()` and `OpenWrite()` both configure the way the file is accessed, but it's less that we "configure" anything.
-It's more what we want to do with it.
+It's more what we want to do with it: the intent.

 ### 2. Passing boolean arguments to methods is considered to be a bad practice.

 Passing boolean arguments is very known to developers.
-In many cases this is introduced to existing code when requirements arise.
+In many cases this is introduced to existing code when requirements arise, but I dare to say this is nothing to be proud of.

 Having code that prints an invoice, for example, might get an additional boolean argument once the customer wants to include draft watermarks: